kir1ra/test-task-1/README.md

 It is also possible to create new weapons to the player by extending base classes and installer for the weapon and projectiles.

 ### Joystick
-The Joystick have been enhanced to be usable anywhere on the screen, as on Heroes vs. Hordes.
+The player character can be moved by pressing anywhere on the screen which enable the joystick at the touch location.
+The joystick dissapear when the touch is released.